FAQs

 In addition to the existing weekly educational half day, one to two half-days per week are provided as protected time for preparation of presentations and to work on research projects.
 Fellows have the option to start a new project or expand upon ongoing projects under the mentoring of one of the faculty.
 Faculty assist the fellows through the process of developing a project, writing a grant if indicated, applying to the IRB, implementing the project, analyzing the data, and preparing to present it at a conference and/or publish in journals.
 UCLA provides an excellent balance between clinical and academic experience.

 Yes.
-The program provides 100% funding for the AMSSM Fellows Research Conference in July, travel and lodging for UCLA Football Fall Camp in August, as well as travel and lodging for the winter Acute Injury Clinic in Lake Tahoe.
+The program provides 100% funding for the AMSSM Fellows Research Conference in July and travel and lodging for the winter Acute Injury Clinic in Lake Tahoe and UC Neurotrauma Conference.
 Each fellow will also have the opportunity to travel (all-expenses paid) with the UCLA Football Team to select away games in the Fall.
-Additionally, the fellowship provides a $1500 educational fund, which can be used to allay the cost of attending AMSSM and ACSM conferences, or for educational materials
+Additionally, the fellowship provides a $1200 educational fund paid out at the beginning of each academic year, which can be used to allay the cost of attending AMSSM, PRiSM, and ACSM conferences, or for educational materials.

 The fellows play an integral role in the care of UCLA student-athletes.
 This is truly a unique experience.
 The fellows have the opportunity to work with elite level Division I athletes at the university with the most NCAA titles (111 and counting!)
 Every fellow works with UCLA football, including the opportunity to travel with the team for away games.
 In addition, each fellow also serves as a team physician for 2-3 other UCLA teams.
 This provides a very unique hands-on experience with athletes of this level.
 In addition, fellows also provide a sports medicine clinic at the UCLA training room facility while seeing athletes from all sports independently (with attending backup).
 It provides a great experience with appropriate autonomy.